WagnerGroup/pyqmc/README.md

 A python module that implements real-space quantum Monte Carlo techniques.
 It is primarily meant to interoperate with PySCF.
 Documentation is available at [readthedocs](https://pyqmc.readthedocs.io/en/latest/).

-The code is currently in an early state, so there may be bugs and missing features.